realduziy/PyCord-Bot/README.md

 If this command does not work run this:

-py -m pip install -r requirements.txt --upgrade (this is a alternative to the first command)
+python-m pip install -r requirements.txt --upgrade (this is a alternative to the first command)

 then